Naruh1010/Alchemy/HOWTO.md

 flutter build apk --split-per-abi --release
 ```

-The produced APK will be under `build/app/outputs/flutter-apk`.
+The generated APKs will be found under `build/app/outputs/flutter-apk`.

-Don't forget to star this repo!
+---

+⭐ If this project helps you, don’t forget to **star the repo**!